lidiyavlasenko/TransferFrequencyTrap/README.md

 # TransferFrequencyTrap
 # TransferFrequencyTrap — Drosera Smart Trap

-This repository contains a working Drosera-compatible trap called `TransferFrequencyTrap`, which monitors the balance of a specific wallet and triggers an alert when a drop of **at least 0.03 ETH** is detected.
-It also includes the deployed alert receiver contract.
+The trap captures any decrease in the balance of the observed wallet and provides details about how much and when the decrease occurred.

 ---

 ## 🔍 What This Trap Does

-This trap observes a target Ethereum wallet.
-If the balance falls by **0.03 ETH or more** between two collected samples, `shouldRespond` returns `true`, and an alert is emitted through the configured `LogAlertReceiver`.
+Determining a balance drop
+If the balance has decreased by at least dropThreshold (in the code, this is the minimum value of 1 wei), the trap considers this a significant event.

 ---